alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

-In this step we will load data into the app.<br>
+This step is about loading data into the app.<br>

-Again [corectl config](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md) will be very usefull
+Again [corectl config](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md) will be very useful
 <br>

 In this step we will continue edit the `corectl.yml`{{open}} file but we also need: